 Laryssa Horodysky ’21 is the new OSAGL (Office of Student Activities and Greek Life) Senate Liaison.
 Ms. Horodysky was not able to be involved in Senate this year, but cited her desire to become involved as motivation for her run.
 She talked extensively about the importance of publicizing the clubs on campus, helping people who may have class conflicts with events such as Activity Fair become involved and learn what clubs are available.

 She also stated her intent to work with clubs and listen to their opinions and concerns as the Affinity Group structure of Senate, which will allow groups of clubs to elect representatives who will have a vote, giving clubs more of a voice in the decision-making process.

-Laundry will most likely be free until the end of the Semester, and the school is re-thinking its contract with the current third-party service which technically owns and is supposed to maintain all machines on campus.
+Laundry will most likely be free until the end of the semester, and the school is re-thinking its contract with the current third-party service, which technically owns and is supposed to maintain all machines on campus.
 Secretary Helmstetter suggested the college pressure the company to take better care of the machines we have currently by threatening to withdraw from the contract.
 Facilities will be sending out a campus-wide survey, which all students are encouraged to reply to.
-The next task force meeting will be on May 1st, to allow time for survey taking and sorting of the data.
+The next task force meeting will be on May 1, to allow time for survey taking and sorting of the data.